rodriced/SimpleCliGame/README.md

-This simple terminal-based game is my first Swift project realized for an Openclassrooms iOS developer training.
+This simple terminal-based game is the first Swift project of my Openclassrooms iOS developer training.

 ## Description
 The play consists of a fight like those in role games.